rcchen/ParkMark/README.md

     * MKAnnotations that were placed on the map for start/end points

 * Overall
+    * The application works with all devices, in all orientations.
     * There is a pomeranian as the app icon.
 That is all.

 #### Future Direction